Bill Berenson Injury Law announces that it has successfully obtained the total available insurance limits of $305,000.00 for our client.

 In June our client underwent arthroscopic surgery to his right shoulder.

 Our client’s health insurance carrier and our law firm reduced his medical bills significantly, so under the “paid versus incurred” formula set out in the Texas Civil Practices & Remedies Code, this cut into the economic value of his case.
-We reduced his medical bills reduced by over $30,000.00.
+We then reduced his medical bills by over $30,000.00.

 Our client gave our firm a 5 star Google review and kindly wrote: